PET-G, polyurethane, custom electronics and programming, headphones/speakers, 54” x 24” x 26”, 2013

 and faulty notion that we are 3 dimensional creatures.

-We are NOT.
-We wake to see a coffee mug, and when we look at the thing we think we are seeing it instantaneously.
-Nope.
-It takes time for light to travel to the mug, time for wavelengths of light to be absorbed by the mug, time for the remaining wavelengths to be reflected and to register in our eyes, and time for our occipital nerves and other areas of the brain to process this light into perception of a mug.
-So our macroscopic view isn't so precise.
-So?
+We are not.
+We see a coffee mug, and when we look at it we think we are seeing it instantaneously.
+We do not.
+It takes time for light to travel to the mug, time for wavelengths of light to be absorbed by the mug, time for the remaining wavelengths to be reflected from it into our retinae, time for our photoreceptors to translate the light into electrical impulses, and time for our occipital nerves to process this light into perception of a mug.
+Even our seemingly most immediate experiences are bound by stretches of time.

-So we tend to stitch these brief moments dominated by visual perception into an assumption that our 3D world is a stage, and that time exists apart from it.
-Perception that seems immediate facilitates this illusion that time is happening apart from us 3D forms.
-But in truth, we are not 3D, we cannot even SEE the 3D world, ever.
-We exist in 4D spacetime.
+This illusory sense of immediacy often leads us to assume that our world is a 3D stage, and that time exists apart from it.
+However, because our experience of the stage is intricately and irreconcilably bound to time, we are 4D spacetime beings.
 To symbolize a 4D object, we move orthogonally from the cube, and produce a second cube whose corners are bound to the first.
 Together they move through time.
 This symbol of a spacetime object is called a Tesseract.
-We are ALL tesseracts, Certainly, scientists and the like know this.
-True, they do.
-They look to the astrophysical and the quantum worlds and cognitively marvel at the the evidence of time interlocked with space in general relativity and quantum superpositioning, etc. But in our daily Newtonian realm, they and we tend to forget.
+We are ALL tesseracts.
+But in our daily Newtonian realm, they and we tend to forget.
 Because it's not self-evident in our daily experience to our bodies and minds.
 That is what I'm trying to do counteract with this art/thought experiment.

 To make this 4D truth self-evident, I offer a new way to perceive 3D form.